-Employees' insured benefit coverage may continue for up to two years following the commencement of LTD leave, at the discretion of the Benefits Plan carrier, provided the Employee
+Employees' insured benefit coverage may continue for up to two years following the commencement of LTD leave, at the discretion of the Benefits Plan carrier, provided the Employee:

 - i.
 Remains an Employee of SNC, and - ii.
-Provides SNC with post-dated cheques to cover the Employee portion of the premiums/contributions for the duration of the leave.
-Employees who do not provide post-dated cheques will not have benefits coverage.
+Provides SNC with post-dated cheques to cover any optional benefits the